rigdev/docs/docs/getting-started/server-installation.md

-import {RIG_CHART_VERSION} from "../../src/constants/versions"
+import {RIG_CHART_VERSION,RIG_IMAGE_VERSION} from "../../src/constants/versions"

 # Server Installation
 Rig can run both in a Kubernetes environment and a local Docker environment.

 ## Installation: Kubernetes
 Rig shines when it gets to run in a Kubernetes environment.
 It